pathwaysdigital/node-flatcms/README.md

 - `MEDIA_DIR` (optional, default: `./content/media`): Directory where media files are stored
 - `MAX_FILE_SIZE` (optional, default: `10485760`): Maximum file size in bytes (10MB default)
 - `ALLOWED_MIME_TYPES` (optional): Comma-separated list of allowed MIME types (e.g., `image/jpeg,image/png,image/gif`).
 If not set, all types are allowed.
+- `ADMIN_UI_BASE_URL` (optional): Not required, but you can proxy `/admin` through another server if desired; by default FlatCMS serves `public/` assets directly.

+## Admin UI Overview

+- Served automatically from the `public/` directory (no build step required). `GET /admin` returns the PicoCSS dashboard, and all static assets live under `/public/admin`.
+- The dashboard consumes a new helper endpoint, `GET /api/schema`, which exposes the parsed `schema.json` plus metadata about each content type (required fields, unique fields, etc.).
+- CRUD actions use the existing REST endpoints; the UI simply orchestrates them.
+You still get schema validation, uniqueness enforcement, versioning, and everything else provided by the API.
+- The dashboard is intentionally simple—pure HTML/JS/CSS—so you can customize it or embed it elsewhere if needed.
+Feel free to drop additional static assets into `public/` and serve them alongside the admin.

 ## Content Storage